jeroennoten/Laravel-AdminLTE/README.md

 It's also possible to add menu items to the top navigation while sidebar is enabled, you just need to set the `topnav` attribute to `true` (you can also set `topnav_right` for the right side of the topnav or `topnav_user` to place it in the user menu above the user-body).
 This will ignored if the top navigation layout is enabled, all menu items will appear in top navigation.

+To get a dynamic item placing you can add the `key` attribute, with this you can add a unique identifier to a add before or after it new items.

 Use the `can` attribute if you want conditionally show the menu item.
 This integrates with Laravel's `Gate` functionality.
 If you need to conditionally show headers as well, you need to wrap it in an array like other menu items, using the `header` attribute:

 ```php